 - be an Australian citizen

-- be commencing full-time study at RMIT in your first year of a certificate IV, diploma, degree, honours or postgraduate coursework program at RMIT in semester 1, 2020
+- be commencing full time study in the standard semester 1 2022 in a certificate IV, diploma, degree or postgraduate by coursework program at RMIT

 - have not commenced or completed the same or higher level of award

 - register with RMIT’s Ngarara Willim Centre and provide documentation showing that you are an Australian Aboriginal and/or Torres Strait Islander by the application close date